 Dropdown: maximize opportunities provided by our partnership with DCP Midstream, LLC.
-We plan to execute our growth in part through pursuing accretive dropdown opportunities from DCP Midstream, LLC.
+We plan to execute our growth in part through pursuing economically attractive dropdown opportunities from DCP Midstream, LLC.
 We believe there will continue to be significant opportunities as DCP Midstream, LLC continues to build its infrastructure.
-Given the significant level of growth opportunities currently in DCP Midstream,

-LLC's footprint, we would expect relatively more emphasis on dropdown activities over the next few years.
 However, we cannot say with any certainty that these opportunities will be made available to us, or that we will choose to pursue any such opportunity.